F.N.B. Corporation (FNB)

 Tracing its roots back to 1864 during the Civil War era, F.N.B.
 Corporation (NYSE:FNB) is a diversified financial services holding company that provides banking, wealth management, and insurance services to consumers and businesses across seven states and Washington, D.C.

-• Annual revenue growth of 6.7% over the last five years was below our standards for the banking sector
+- 7.3% annual revenue growth over the last five years was slower than its banking peers

-• The good news is that its annual tangible book value per share growth of 8% over the past five years was outstanding, reflecting strong capital accumulation this cycle
+- A silver lining is that its annual tangible book value per share growth of 8.5% over the past five years was outstanding, reflecting strong capital accumulation this cycle

 Why There Are Better Opportunities Than F.N.B.
 Corporation

-At $16.94 per share, F.N.B.
-Corporation trades at 0.9x forward P/B. This multiple is lower than most banking companies, but for good reason.
+At $17.59 per share, F.N.B.
+Corporation trades at 0.9x forward P/B. Yes, this valuation multiple is lower than that of other banking peers, but we’ll remind you that you often get what you pay for.

 Company Overview